 Zoning, recovery, straightening -- call it what you will -- is simply the act of getting a retail store ready for customers.
-It is the combination of several processes to make the store looks great and it should be done on a daily basis.
+It is the combination of several processes to make the store looks great, and it should be done on a daily basis.

 Store recovery is a continual process but the majority of it should be done either just before closing or opening of the store.
 While part of store recovery can be started during store hours, retailers may find it easier to be done with the doors locked.
 This way the staff can safely complete their tasks without interfering with shoppers.
 Make your store recovery go by quickly and efficiently with the following tips.

-Cash Wrap Area
+Cash and Wrap Area